 Certain Funds participate with other funds managed by the investment adviser or an affiliate in a \$4.25 billion credit facility (the "line of credit") to be utilized for temporary or emergency purposes to fund shareholder redemptions or for other short-term liquidity purposes.
+The participating funds have agreed to pay commitment fees on their pro-rata portion of the line of credit, which are reflected in Miscellaneous expenses on the Statement of Operations, and are listed below.
 During the period, there were no borrowings on this line of credit.

-VIP Energy Portfolio Amount \$167
+VIP International Capital Appreciation Portfolio Amount \$578